CJR-UnB/nestjs-prisma-super-crud/README.md

 type UserModel = Prisma.UserDelegate<RejectOptions>;
 ```
-Then, obtain the defaultOptions object containing the return options of the operations.
+Then obtain the defaultOptions object and the getCrud function.
 ```typescript
 import { CrudOptions, RejectOptions } from '@cjr-unb/super-crud';
 import { Prisma } from '@prisma/client';